 How to remove bags/dark circles under the eyes in Photoshop CC?

 Ans: You can remove eye bags/dark circles from your image easily with the editing software ‘Photoshop‘.
 A couple of techniques you can apply for the editing. but the most convenient one is the ‘Patch Tool’.
 You can use the tool and see the results instantly.

 How do I remove wrinkles in Photoshop?

-Ans: Wrinkles removal is not much different than the eye bags removal operation.
+Ans: Wrinkles removal is not much different than the eye bag removal operation.
 Follow the same procedure and you are all done.

-How to remove shadows under eyes in Photoshop?
+How to remove shadows under your eyes in Photoshop?

-How to smooth out under eyes in Photoshop?
+How to smooth out under the eyes in Photoshop?